rafasilverios/rafasilverios/README.md

 ### Olá, eu sou o Rafael Silverio

-**rafasilverios/rafasilverios** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 Trabalhando com Desenvolvimento Android (JAVA)
 - 🌱 Cursando Engenharia de Software
 - 🏠 Curitiba/PR